coryetzkorn/php-store-hours/README.md

 $exception = "<h3>Sorry, we're closed for %exception%.</h3>";
 ```

-PHP Store Hours is just one simple file.
 There's no need to copy/paste the code above... it's all included in the download.
-Please report any bugs or issues on GitHub.
-I'd love to hear your ideas for improving this plugin or see how you've used it in your latest project.
+Please report any bugs or issues here on GitHub.
+I'd love to hear your ideas for improving this scipt or see how you've used it in your latest project.

 ##Sites using PHP Store Hours